pixielabs/letsencrypt-rails-heroku/README.md

  * `SSL_TYPE`: Optional: One of `sni` or `endpoint`, defaults to `sni`.
    `endpoint` requires your app to have an
    [SSL endpoint addon](https://elements.heroku.com/addons/ssl) configured.
+ * `FORCE_DNS`: Optional: set this to anything if you'd like to force the DNS validation method.

 The gem itself will temporarily create additional environment variables during the challenge / validation process: